KytryshAndrii/F1-RaceTracker/README.md

 ## Last Progress
-Front end part was edded.
+Added pass-routing so web-site now-multy page(2pages).
+Added front end bases details.
 Using TailwindCSS for easy styling.
 Typescript is instead of JavaScript.
 React Components using istead of React Hook.

 # SelectSceleton
 Multy functional component that can change it self depens on input.